arprasto/PredictionWebResultApp/README.md

 ## Introduction
-This web app fetches stored results of Scavenger app(https://github.com/arprasto/ScavengerHuntGame) from Cloudant DB and displays on web page.
+This web app fetches stored results of Prediction app of (https://github.com/arprasto/WatsonVRTrainingApp) from Cloudant DB and displays on web page.

 ## Architecture

 <img src="src/main/webapp/images/Snip20170721_20.png" allignment="center"/>

 ## Dependencies
-This web app needs binaries of https://github.com/arprasto/ScavengerHuntGame and dependencies added in pom.xml.
+This web app needs binaries of https://github.com/arprasto/WatsonVRTrainingApp and dependencies added in pom.xml.
 You need to fork this dependency and need to run 'mvn clean package'.

 ## Before you begin
-Update the /ScavengerWebResultApp/src/main/webapp/properties/application.properties and manifest.yml files accordingly to your service instances.
+Update the /PredictionWebResultApp/src/main/webapp/properties/application.properties and manifest.yml files accordingly to your service instances.

 ## Running the application using the command-line